How is your lumber different from that of other companies?

 All of our lumber is made from wood grown in the northeast United States, resulting in slow dense growth and tight growth rings.
 Our Red Oak is the highest quality on the planet, and provides excellent color, clarity, and a high yield for our customers.

-What steps do you take to insure quality control?
+What steps do you take to ensure quality control?

 Quality control is essential to our business, and we make every effort to ensure that our products consistently meet customer expectations, whether the customer is overseas or next door.
 We are an NHLA certified sawmill; we follow NHLA rules and standards, and we employ NHLA certified graders.
 We work hard to earn and keep the confidence of our business partners.